A healthy knee is a delicately balanced and, in some ways, quite an odd system of joints.

-Now the knee may well be able to cope with this, and you may not notice any symptoms.
-And there may also be no symptoms in the stiffer low back.
+Now, the knee may well be able to cope with this, and you may not notice any symptoms, especially if you aren’t very active.

-Often though, the knee begins to grumble when you take up some new activity (e.g. running), or gain weight, or get less fit.
+But often the knee begins to grumble when you take up some new activity (commonly, running), or you gain weight, or you get less fit.